cherryontech/website/CONTRIBUTING.md

 ```
 ---
 title: naptime
-definition: 'a nap is a short period of sleep'
+definition: A nap is a short period of sleep.
 sources:
 - sourceurl: https://example.com/things-i-need/naptime
 perspectives: